Oona O'Neill: Marriage to Chaplin (1943–1977)

 From San Francisco, O'Neill headed to Los Angeles, where her mother and stepfather were living.
 She soon found herself a film agent, Minna Wallace, and made her first and only screentest, for Eugene Frenke's The Girl From Leningrad.
 In October 1942, Wallace introduced her to Charlie Chaplin, who was looking for a lead actress for his next project, an adaptation of the play Shadow and Substance.
 Chaplin found O'Neill beautiful but at 17, too young for the role.
 However, due to her and Wallace's persistence, he agreed to give O'Neill a film contract.

 Shadow and Substance was shelved in December 1942, but the relationship between O'Neill and Chaplin soon developed from professional to romantic.
 On 16 June 1943, a month after O'Neill had turned 18, they eloped and married in a civil service in Carpinteria.
 The ceremony was witnessed only by Chaplin's studio secretary, Catherine Hunter, and friend and assistant, Harry Crocker.
 Crocker photographed the event for gossip columnist Louella Parsons, to whom Chaplin had given exclusive rights to publicize news of the marriage in the hopes that she would write a more positive article about it than her rival, Hedda Hopper, who strongly disliked him.
 The elopement received a large amount of media attention due to the 36-year age gap between O'Neill and Chaplin and because his ex-girlfriend, Joan Barry, had filed a paternity suit against him only two weeks earlier.
 Although Agnes had given the union her blessing, it cemented O'Neill's estrangement from her father, who disowned her and her issue and refused all future attempts of reconciliation.

 Following the marriage, O'Neill gave up her career plans and settled into the role of housewife.
-She rarely spoke in public but in 1952, commented that she was "happy to stay in the background" and help Chaplin where needed.
+She rarely spoke in public, but in 1952 she commented that she was "happy to stay in the background" and help Chaplin where needed.
 They spent the first nine years of their marriage living in Beverly Hills and had the first four of their eight children, Geraldine Leigh (b.
 July 1944), Michael John (b.
 March 1946), Josephine Hannah (b.
 March 1949) and Victoria Agnes (b.
 May 1951), during this time.
 Although she focused on her home and children, O'Neill also spent time at the studios if Chaplin was working.
 He often consulted O'Neill for her opinion.
 She also acted as a stand-in for lead actress Claire Bloom in Limelight (1952), when a scene had to be reshot after filming had wrapped, and Bloom was already working on another project.